Thomas Edward Cliffe Leslie

-Thomas Edward Cliffe Leslie (21 June 1825 – 27 January 1882) was an Irish jurist and economist.
+Thomas Edward Cliffe Leslie (21 June 1825 – 27 January 1882) was an Irish academic and economist.
 He was professor of jurisprudence and political economy in Queen's College, Belfast, noted for challenging the Wages-Fund doctrine and for addressing contemporary agrarian policy questions.
 A critic of Ricardian orthodoxy, he said that it had sidelined consumer behaviour and demand.
 He developed the idea of consumer sovereignty, but insisted that the analysis of demand should be based on historical and comparative institutional work.

 Early life

 T. E. Cliffe Leslie was born in the county of Wexford, the second son of the Rev. Edward Leslie, prebendary of Dromore, and rector of Annahilt, in the county of Down.
 His family was of Scottish descent, but had been connected with Ireland since the reign of Charles I. Amongst his ancestors were John Leslie (1571–1671), bishop first of Raphoe and afterwards of Clogher, and the bishop's son Charles Leslie.

 Cliffe Leslie received his elementary education from his father, who resided in England, though holding church preferment and some landed property in Ireland.
 His father taught him Latin, Greek and Hebrew at an unusually early age.
 Afterwards, for a short time he was under the care of a clergyman at Clapham, and was then sent to King William's College, in the Isle of Man.

 He entered the University of Dublin, Trinity College in 1842.
 He was a distinguished student there, obtaining, besides other honours, a classical scholarship in 1845, and a senior moderatorship (gold medal) in mental and moral philosophy at his degree examination in 1846.
 He became a law student at Lincoln's Inn, was for two years a pupil in a conveyancers chambers in London, and was called to the English bar.
 But his attention soon turned from the pursuit of legal practice, for which he seems never to have had much inclination.